-The energy resolution of SPI was measured in the laboratory, during pre-flight tests, with detectors representative of the flight units and with flight model detectors and pre-amplifiers.
-After launch, spectral resolution is monitored, on a per orbit and per detector basis.
-This was found to be sufficient to yield an absolute accuracy better than 0.25 keV, and even better than 0.05 keV over a larger energy range (see for example Lonjou et al., 2004, ESASP vol. 552, L713).
-An spectrum measured in-flight, during a solar flare, is shown in Figure 6 to illustrate the capability of SPI to revolve lines in the MeV domain.
-The measured energy resolution for an individual detector is shown in Figure 7, and the energy resolution for the full instrument is given in Table 2.
-Observers should be aware that in regimes of strong instrumental lines (such as the 511 keV line), sensitivities are significantly worse than between such lines.
+The energy resolution of SPI was measured in the laboratory during pre-flight tests, with detectors representative of the flight units, and with flight model detectors plus pre-amplifiers.
+After launch, the spectral resolution is monitored on a per-orbit and per-detector basis.
+This was found to be sufficient to yield an absolute accuracy better than 0.25 keV, and even better than 0.05 keV over a larger energy range (see for example Lonjou et al., 2004, ESASP 552, L713).
+A spectrum measured in-flight, during a solar flare, is shown in Figure 7 to illustrate the capability of SPI to revolve lines in the MeV domain.
+The energy resolution measured for an individual detector is shown in Figure 8, and the energy resolution for the full instrument is given in Table 2.
+The observers should be aware that in regimes of strong instrumental lines (such as the 511 keV line), the sensitivities are significantly worse than in between such lines.

-Figure 6 - SPI GeD spectrum obtained during a solar flare, probing the instrument ability to resolve lines in the MeV energy range.
+Figure 8 - SPI GeD spectrum obtained during a solar flare, probing the instrument ability to resolve lines in the MeV energy range.
 The black curve shows the total counts measured.
 The red one is the background-subtracted spectrum.
-SPI ACS light curve during the solar flare is also shown.
+SPI ACS light curve during the solar flare is also shown on the top right corner.

-Figure 7 - Energy resolution of an individual SPI detector.
-This was measured using laboratory detectors.
-The resolution of the full instrument with all 17 detectors is slightly lower than this.
+Figure 9 - Energy resolution of an individual SPI detector, measured using laboratory detectors.
+The resolution of the full instrument with all the 16 detectors is slightly lower than this.

-Table 2 - Energy resolution (FWHM), continuum and narrow-line sensitivities of SPI (3- σ detection in 106 sec).
-Note that the line sensitivities can be a very strong function of energy close to the lines.
+Table 2 - Energy resolution (FWHM), continuum and narrow-line sensitivities of SPI (3σ detection in 106 sec).
+Note that the line sensitivities are a function of the energy close to the lines and can vary strongly with it.
 The continuum sensitivities are for $\Delta E = E/2$.
-Corrections for failures of detector elements and source aspect angle and dithering must be applied (see Sects 4.2.5, 4.2.6).
+The table includes the effects of the failures of detector elements.
+Corrections for source aspect angle and dithering must be applied (see Sections 4.2.4, 4.2.5 and 4.2.6).

 Energy (keV) Resolution (keV) Continuum sensitivity (ph cm -2 s -1 keV -1) Line sensitivity (ph cm -2 s -1)

-50 1.53 9.2x10 -6 5.6×10^{-5}
+50 1.53 1.3x10 -5 5.0x10 -5

-100 1.56 3.3×10^{-6} 3.3×10^{-5}
+100 1.56 1.0×10^{-5} $4.7 \mathrm{x} 10^{-5}$

-500 1.93 1.2×10^{-6} 2.3×10^{-5}
+500 1.93 2.0×10^{-6} 3.4×10^{-5}

-1000 2.21 8.8x10 -7 2.4×10^{-5}
+1000 2.21 1.3×10^{-6} 3.4×10^{-5}

-5000 3.62 1.4×10^{-7} 1.1×10^{-5}
+5000 3.62 4.7×10^{-7} 1.7×10^{-5}

 The energy resolution of the GeDs evolves with time, and a continuous monitoring of the resolution is needed to analyse properly the data from SPI.
-This is because the GeD performance degrades with the damages created within the crystal by incident radiation (mainly protons and neutrons), which increases the number of hole traps within the active detection volume.
+This is because the GeD performance degrades with the damages created within the crystal by incident radiation (mainly protons and neutrons).
+This increases the number of hole traps within the active detection volume.
 In space, the particle flux is high enough to produce substantial degradation of the GeDs over times of a few months (about 20% in 6 months).
 The damage is not permanent and can be corrected by the annealing procedure.